Well-Posedness for Dean-Kawasaki Models of Vlasov-Fokker-Planck Type: Introduction

 Equations of fluctuating hydrodynamics are stochastic partial differential equations (SPDEs) describing the collective evolution of particles.
-They are widely used in physics, among others to describe active matter (e.g.,~\cite{Fodor2021a}).
+They are widely used in physics, among others to describe active matter (e.g.,~\cite{Fodor2022a}).
 The mathematical analysis of such equations is in its infancy, despite significant recent progress.
-Here we consider fluctuating hydrodynamics for Vlasov-Fokker-Planck type equations.
-To describe the context, we first sketch the situation for purely diffusive (Fokker-Planck) type of equations, as it is much better studied.
+Equations of fluctuating hydrodynamics can be thought of as the the mean-field limit of many particle systems (such as the Vlasov-Fokker-Planck equation) ``plus noise'', where the noise is of a particular structure, reflecting a fluctuation-dissipation relation.
+Specifically, fluctuating hydrodynamics is a mesoscopic description of interacting particle systems (as opposed to the mean-field limit describing infinitely many particles).
+We show below that this description of many-particle dynamics is exact and can be derived mathematically using a martingale formulation.
+The argument given below is a precise mathematical derivation, complementing the noise replacement methods used in the physics literature~\cite{Dean1996a}.
+This method is applied here to derive new equations describing a large variety of models.

+We consider fluctuating hydrodynamics for Vlasov-Fokker-Planck type equations, including hypoelliptic equations, which describe the evolution of second order Langevin equations (that is, evolution involving inertia).
+We show that for purely atomic initial data, such as empirical measures, solution exist in a martingale sense, while provably no solutions exist for smooth initial data.
+This dichotomy between existence and nonexistence was previously only known for purely diffusive equations~\cite{Konarovskyi2019a,Konarovskyi2020a}, i.e., Fokker-Planck equations describing the evolution of particles undergoing first order Langevin dynamics.
+One interpretation is that the equations of fluctuating hydrodynamics considered here describe exactly the dynamics of an arbitrary number of particles experiencing second order Langevin dynamics.